tonoriesco/Trading/README.md

 2020-07-05

-## Release notes
+## Release notes v0.2

+* Lots of improvements.
+New protocol and separation of funtions to help the new strategies.
-New version with database support.
+* New version with database support.
-All the results are stored in a local database for postprocessing.
+* All the results are stored in a local database if needed for postprocessing.
+* Now the pair is given in the command line.
+* If DB is not used or the DB's are differents, several instances of the program can be runned in paralel.

-## Description
+## Description v0.2

-**test_trading** is the open source version of my idea about the correct trading in terms of risk and take profit.
+**trading.py** is the open source version of my idea about the correct trading in terms of risk and take profit.
 Currently working with a risk/reward of 1:2
-In future version all the parameters, pairs, etc. will be inputs from the user.

 Version 0.1

 2020-07-04

-## Release notes
+## Release notes v0.1

 First version

-## Description
+## Description v0.1

-**test_trading** is the open source version of my idea about the correct trading in terms of risk and take profit.
+**trading.py** is the open source version of my idea about the correct trading in terms of risk and take profit.
 Currently working with a risk/reward of 1:2
 In future version all the parameters, pairs, etc. will be inputs from the user.